-“Spare me Pat, I don’t care what you and your girlfriend were fighting about.
+“Spare me Pat, I don’t care what you and your girlfriend were fighting about slick.
 It’s none of my business you know, live and let live, right?”

 “If you girls want to pull each other’s hair, then whip over to the curb, or get a room!”

 “DO NOT let your domestic spat put MY SWEET ASS in harms way!
-You get my drift Mary?” lectured Security Guard Eddie excitedly.
+You get my drift Mary?” said Security Guard Eddie lecturing me excitedly.

 I smiled timidly and nodded as I capitulated, accepting Eddie’s good-natured ribbing.
-I was just glad that Sandy had been watching the road well enough to keep us from squishing poor Eddie Chambers.
+I was just glad that Sandy had been watching the road well enough to keep us from squishing poor Eddie Chambers to death.

 “Oh yeah, you got kids?
 Damn, I thought you two were like a couple or something.”
 Eddie said sarcastically.

 “I mean you two are always together, always fussin and fightin, laughin and such.
 Me and my old lady don’t spend that much time together and we got six kids!”
 Eddie teased.
 He was probably just bored to tears and happy to have someone to talk to at this lonely post.

 “We ain’t gay Eddie, and I really do need to get home and check on my boy, so if ya don’t mind,” I said finally, nodding toward the closed gate.
 Eddie pushed away from the door and looked over at the closed gate.

 “Alright, I gettcha, I’m pickin up what you’re layin down man!” he replied with a toothy grin.

 “Don’t get all red in your pasty white face, I’ll let ya’ll out,” Eddie answered as he strolled back to the guard shack to buzz the gate open for us.
 He waived as we passed by the tiny structure and